You are currently browsing the tag archive for the ‘quiet life’ tag.

 I was sitting in a waiting room while my daughter was in surgery, passing the time on my phone, when my mum sent me a message.
 She asked if my husband was there with me.
 He wasn’t.
 Then she said, “You shouldn’t be there alone.”

-Over time, I’ve noticed the way people respond to that.
-There is often a look, a slight pause, as if they’re trying to work out whether I’m holding something back or not feeling what I’m supposed to feel.
-It isn’t usually said directly, but it’s there.
+Over time, I’ve noticed the way people respond to this quality in me.
+There is often a look, a slight pause, as if they are trying to work out whether I am holding something back or simply not feeling what I am supposed to feel.
+It isn’t usually said directly.
+It is just there.
+As if I am a bit odd.

-But there’s nothing missing.
-I’m not covering anything up, and I’m not trying to appear unaffected.
+But there is nothing missing.
+I am not covering anything up, and I am not trying to appear unaffected.
 This is simply how I am.
-I process things quietly, and then I move forward.
+I process things quietly and then I move forward.

 Sitting in that waiting room, watching people come and go, I didn’t feel anxious or unsettled.
-I didn’t feel the need to fill the silence, and I didn’t feel like I should have someone beside me just because that’s what people expect in that sort of moment.
+I didn’t feel the need to fill the silence.
+I didn’t feel that I should have someone beside me simply because that is what people expect in that sort of moment.

 I was exactly where I needed to be.

 So when someone says I shouldn’t be alone, I understand what they mean.
-They’re speaking from what would feel right to them.
+They are speaking from what would feel right to them.

 — Kate